Kostya-Gladkiy/WhatsAppPlus/readme.md

 * ALT+L: Enable automatic reading of new messages in the current chat.
 * control+S: Increase/decrease the playback speed of voice messages.
 * ALT+P: Play/pause the voice message currently playing.
+* ALT+U: Announce the current value of the progress bar.
+When double-pressed, turns on/off the automatic sounding of performance indicators.
+* control+space: Switch to selection mode.

 ## History of changes

+### Version 1.9.0

+* Added a keyboard shortcut that opens a list of all WhatsAppPlus keyboard shortcuts.
+By default, this function is assigned to ALT+H gesture.
+* Fixed a bug where ALT+2 and ALT+3 gestures didn't work.
+* Fixed a bug where it was impossible to activate some functions from the context menu using gestures.
+* Fixed an issue where changing voice message playback speed and pausing voice message playback did not always work.
+* Fixed a bug where in chats when focusing on your sent messages, instead of the word "you", the screen reader announced a personal number.
+To avoid this, you need to specify the phone number in the WhatsAppPlus settings and after that the add-on will not report it on your messages.
+* Fixed an issue where WhatsAppPlus prompted to update on secure screens.
+To prevent this from happening again, you need to click on the "Use currently saved settings during sign-in and on secure screens (requires administrator privileges)" button in the NVDA general settings.
+* The gesture to accept a call has been changed to ALT+shift+Y, and the gesture to decline a call has been changed to ALT+shift+N. This is to ensure that these gestures do not conflict with UnigramPlus gestures.
+* Microphone and camera on/off gestures during a call now work correctly.
+*Removed gesture to set reaction to messages, since in the latest versions of WhatsApp, reactions are available directly from the context menu.

+### Version 1.8.0

+* The add-on has been tested to ensure compatibility with NVDA-2023.
+* Added a keyboard shortcut for selecting messages.
+To enter selection mode, press Ctrl+Space, and then use Space to select the next message.
+* A new function has been added to automatically announce activity in an open chat.
+By default, this feature is enabled by double-pressing the ALT+T combination.
+This helps users stay up-to-date on new messages and other chat activity.
+* The function that automatically announces new messages in the chat has been substantially revised for more stable operation.
+This ensures that users are alerted to new messages accurately and reliably.
+* Added labels to some unsigned buttons.

+### Version 1.7.0

+* Added a function that automatically announces the progress bar if the focus is on a message.
+* Added keyboard shortcut to report progress bar value if focus is on a message.
+By default, the ALT+U key combination is assigned to this function.
+If this combination is pressed twice, the function of automatic announcing of performance indicators will be enabled.
+* Fixed an issue where focus could not be moved to the chat list.
+* Added labels to some elements.

 ### Version 1.6.0